TwilightLemon/FluentWpfCore/README.md

 ### SmoothScrollViewer

-Provides a smooth scrolling experience (currently vertical only):
+Provides a smooth scrolling experience with customizable physics models and support for mouse wheel, touchpad, touch and pen input:

 ```xml
 <fluent:SmoothScrollViewer>